How many times has someone told you you can’t eat healthy on a budget?

 Stick to whole foods

-The idea that healthy food is more expensive than unhealthy food can usually be chalked up to luxury items like almond milk yogurt, bean pastas, and plant-based burgers.
+The idea that healthy food is more expensive than unhealthy food can usually be chalked up to luxury items like almond milk yogurt, bean pasta, and plant-based burgers.

 If you’re buying a lot of healthier alternatives to processed foods, then the cost can add up really quickly.
 And while it may be tempting to try that $10 cashew cheese, it can certainly make your grocery bill staggering.